Bricktech2000/Notes/notes/nonverbal.md

 > - micromanaging employees --- a good leader does not have to micromanage their team to get things done
 > - cleaning before hosting --- a clean individual does not need to clean their house before guests arrive
 > - mentioning [[intelligence]] --- an intelligent person does not need to mention their intelligence to be respected

+#xxx

+people who accomplish don't talk about what gonna do (also mentioned in [[motivation]]; talk the talk, walk the walk) talented people don't need to (over)sell themselves powerful people don't have to shout to be heard successful people don't need to bost about accomplishments people who know their value don't need to prove their value people who get things done #xxx someone that values effort and self-improvement doesn't need to keep announcing it boasting about accomplishments --- a successful person does not need to boast about their accomplishments to be respected humiliating students --- a competent teacher does not have to humiliate their students to assert their authority micromanaging employees --- a good leader does not have to micromanage their team to get things done cleaning before hosting --- a clean individual does not need to clean their house before guests arrive _that's why you need all of this [...]. you have no real power_ --- Wicked (from the movie) _That’s why you need spies.
+And cages... and an enemy.
+You have no real power_ --- Wicked (from the movie script)

 > **examples** --- 200 répliques --- Hélène Drouard
 >